• Skip to content

 • Each research study enrolls people who are alike in key ways.
 Each study’s plan includes different eligibility criteria (e.g., age, sex, previous treatment).
 This helps produce reliable results and ensures that people likely to be harmed by study treatments are not exposed to them.
 If the new treatment works, the plan helps doctors identify the patient groups most likely to benefit.

 • Each participant is monitored closely.
 The health care team follows patients’ progress, ensuring that they receive safe care.
-Some studies require the health care team to keep checking on patients even after treatment ends.
+Some studies require the health care team to keep checking on patients even after the study treatment ends.

 Study participant rights

-• Learn about everything involved in the trial
+• Learn about everything the study involves

 Clinical trial phases